 In May of 1982 someone had posted an ad from Broadcasting Magazine.
-The classical music radio station in Albuquerque, KHFM, was looking to hire a morning program host who would also be Chief Announcer.
+The classical music radio station in Albuquerque, KHFM, was looking to hire a morning program host who would also be chief announcer.
 New Mexico!
-I’d seen it and loved it when, in the summer of 1977 as a vacation, I had driven that far west, camping in my new VW van (a descendant of my cherished European one).
+I’d seen it and loved it when, as a vacation in the summer of 1977, I had driven that far west, camping in my new VW van (a descendant of my cherished European one).
 I was enchanted by The Land of Enchantment.
 The dramatic vast spaces, the beautiful spacious skies, the purple mountain majesties, such a compelling contrast to the tight little island of Manhattan.
 I had yearned to live in New Mexico, but couldn’t think of how to do it.

 This was the chance.
 No second thoughts.
 No doubts.
 I knew that they were bound to be impressed; I was a New York classical music radio host.

 By then, Helga and I had split.
-I had been living alone in Manhattan, on East 46th Street in a tiny, expensive one-room apartment ($475 a month or $1465 in 2016).
-A ten minute walk to NCN.
-And I’d fallen in love with Hannelore Rogers, a rare, lively, intelligent woman who’d done something rare, written me a fan letter.
-Classical d.j’s didn’t get them often.
+I had been living alone in Manhattan, on East 46th Street in a tiny, expensive one-room apartment (rent of $475 a month or $1,465 in 2016).
+A ten-minute walk to NCN.
+And I’d fallen in love with Hannelore Rogers, a rare, lively, intelligent woman who’d done something rare—written me a fan letter.
+Classical d.j.s didn’t get them often.
 When I told her that I was going to look into the job, she was truly distressed.
-She loved New York, having only lived there two years.
+She loved New York, having lived there less than two years.

 - Above I pointed out that in 1977 at $27, 000 a year the 2015 equivalent was $109,000.
 This reflects the constantly changing fluctuation of the dollar’s value in different years.

 Hannelore traveled with me.
-She was offered a job, working for the same man who was one of two major owners of KHFM.
-Bill Weinrod, also the Executive Administrator of the New Mexico Symphony Orchestra.
-She was hired as Marketing and Development Director, a new position at the Symphony, then undergoing expansion in an improving local economy.
-We moved into a small adobe-like house (i.e. it was cement but had a shape designed to look like a characteristic adobe house.)
+She was offered a job working for the same man who was one of two major owners of KHFM.
+Bill Weinrod, also the executive administrator of the New Mexico Symphony Orchestra.
+She was hired as marketing and development director, a new position at the Symphony, then undergoing expansion in an improving local economy.
+We moved into a small adobe-like house (i.e., it was made of cinder blocks but had a shape designed to look like a characteristic adobe house).
 We did not marry.
+Yet.

 There we go again.
 In and out.
 In and out.
 In and out.
 My 12 collective years at WNCN had been in small increments, about three years starting in 1959 (fired), about four years starting in 1967 (quit), about five years starting in 1976 (quit).